A smaller sugarcane harvest is being forecast for the Bundaberg Region in 2019 and the crush will begin on 1 July.

 Mr Dingle said rainfall above 50mm in most areas during April had been “of some benefit” to the sugarcane crop.

 “We still need more to enhance soil moisture and fill the many empty dams and water storages in the district,” he said.

 “Some growers that rely totally on dams will start the next growing season with no water.”

-- Soybean harvest under way in Bundaberg Region
+- Other news: Soybean harvest under way in Bundaberg Region

 - Last of 2019 sugarcane hauled to Isis Central Mill

 Many prayers for rainfall sufficient to nourish all the farming lands and out west.